Merzasphor/MWSE/docs/source/references/other/ni-class-hierarchy.md

 # The Hierarchy of NetImmerse Classes

 This page puts into relation various classes that compromise Morrowind's scene graph.
-Some of these classes are abstract, meaning they aren't directly found in the scene graph, but are used by other classes to inherit common variables and methods.
-Game's scene graph can be inspected by entering ssg (show scene graph) command in the console.
+Some of these classes are abstract, meaning they aren't directly found in the scene graph but are used by other classes to inherit common variables and methods.
+The game's scene graph can be inspected by entering ssg (show scene graph) command in the console.
 Morrowind's engine is Gamebryo, which was before known as NetImmerse.
-That's why these classes have prefix ni in their name.
+That's why these classes have the prefix ni in their name.
 These classes in MWSE follow the naming as in the vanilla engine.
-But, there are some classes that contain information about the scene graph in MWSE and have tes3 prefix such as `tes3vector3`.
+But, some classes contain information about the scene graph in MWSE and have tes3 prefixes such as `tes3vector3`.

-The primary building blocks of scene graph are called nodes.
+The primary building blocks of the scene graph are called nodes.
 Each node has one parent and zero or more child nodes.
-For example, the base node of the Morrowind's world scene graph, named `worldRoot`, and all the game world objects are represented by nodes that are children of `worldRoot` node.
+For example, the base node of Morrowind's world scene graph, named `worldRoot`, and all the game world objects are represented by nodes that are children of the `worldRoot` node.

 Note that the relations described here don't reflect how these types are organized in the scene graph.
-For instance, `worldRoot` node mentioned earlier is of type `niNode`, but is the root node of the world's scene graph, while the base class of most types described here is `niObject`.
+For instance, the `worldRoot` node mentioned earlier is of type `niNode`, but is the root node of the world's scene graph, while the base class of most types described here is `niObject`.

 The types are arranged into functional groupings.
 Within each grouping, indentation implies inheritance from the class of the previous indentation level.
-The color of the taxt carries the following meanings:
+The color of the text carries the following meanings:

  - <span style = "color:Turquoise">Turquoise - Classes read by MWSE but not yet exposed to Lua scripts</span>
  - <span style = "color:YellowGreen">Green - Classes present in Morrowind but not yet read by MWSE</span>